 Have you had enough of feeling disconnected and fearful in relationships, and instead you would like to feel connected and comfortable in relationships?
 Psychological therapy could help you to:

 - Have a deeper and more fulfilling connection in your relationship(s)

 - Understand how your early attachment patterns may be impacting on your adult relationships

 - Understand how your own behaviours may be contributing to you feeling rejected in relationships

-- Process difficult feelings that may be stopping you from having loving and compatible relationships
+- Process difficult feelings that may be stopping you from having a loving and compatible relationships

-- Learning to tolerate fear of rejection better
+- Learning to tolerate the fear of rejection better

-If you are looking for a therapist to support you in understanding your style of relating with others and improving your relationship(s), take a look at my services page here.
+If you are looking for a therapist to support you in understanding your style of relating with others and improving your relationship(s), take a look at my Services page.
 Take your first step towards having a fulfilling relationship now!